coderpro1234-2/Cheese-Terminator-Python/readme.md

 ## How Do I Play?
 Download and extract the cheeseTerminator.zip file from [here](https://github.com/coderpro1234-2/Cheese-Terminator-Python/releases/latest "Download Link"), and run the `main.py` file with `python3 main.py` in a command prompt.

-## Why Did You Take Over 3 Years To Finish This Game?
+## Why Did You Take Just Under 3 Year To Finish This Game?
 ¯\\\_(ツ)\_/¯